tempertemper/energybubble.net/src/site/posts/2022-05-11--anxiety-and-consumerism-life-is-not-a-shopping-mall.md

 ---
-title: Anxiety and consumerism.
-Life is not a shopping mall
+title: Anxiety and consumerism, are we treating life as a catalogue?
 intro: Feeling less anxious has a lot to do with relinquishing this need for control, with unlearning the ideas that marketing and consumerism have instilled in us.